vwxyzjn/cleanrl/docs/rl-algorithms/ddpg.md

     Note that the experiments were conducted on different hardwares, so your mileage might vary.
 This inconsistency is because 1) re-running expeirments on the same hardware is computationally expensive and 2) requiring the same hardware is not inclusive nor feasible to other contributors who might have different hardwares.

     That said, we roughly expect to see a 2-4x speed improvement from using [`ddpg_continuous_action_jax.py`](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ddpg_continuous_action_jax.py) under the same hardware.
-And if you disable the `--capture-video` overhead, the speed improvement will be even higher.
+And if you disable the `--capture_video` overhead, the speed improvement will be even higher.

 Learning curves: